labouz/devfest-mia-2019/readme.md

-# DevFest New Orleans 2019 Website
+# DevFest Miami 2019 Website

 This website was created using [Next.js](https://nextjs.org/), a React starter for SSR or static sites.
 [Styled components](https://www.styled-components.com) is used for styling.